Merck KGaA, Pfizer's immunotherapy fails in gastric cancer trial

-FRANKFURT (Reuters) - Germany’s Merck KGaA suffered a setback in the development of key cancer immunotherapy Bavencio, which failed to prolong lives in gastric cancer patients when compared with standard chemotherapy.
+FRANKFURT (Reuters) - Germany’s Merck KGaA has suffered a setback in the development of key cancer immunotherapy Bavencio, it having failed in a trial to prolong lives in gastric cancer patients when compared with standard chemotherapy.

 Bavencio, or avelumab, which Merck is jointly developing with Pfizer, did not meet the primary goal of prolonging overall survival in patients whose cancer had returned or spread despite two prior treatment rounds, the two companies said in a statement on Tuesday.